Learn how to crochet the cluster stitch in single crochet. This easy crochet stitch creates a beautiful texture.

 I wrote up a quick photo tutorial for the single crochet cluster stitch below.
-If you enjoy this cluster stitch you may also like to try the double crochet cluster stitch here.
+If you enjoy this cluster stitch you may also like to try the double crochet cluster stitch.
 I used this stitch in my popular Ottobre Shawlette pattern.
-On to the tutorial!

 Single Crochet Cluster Photo Tutorial:

-Insert your hook into the stitch to be worked, yarn over and pull up a loop (2 loops on your hook).
+- Yarn over and pull up a loop (2 loops on your hook).

-Now insert your hook into the next stitch, yarn over and pull up a loop (3 loops on your hook).
+- Yarn over and pull up another loop (3 loops on your hook).

-Insert your hook into the next stitch, yarn over and pull up a loop (4 loops on your hook).
+- Yarn over and pull up a loop again (4 loops on your hook).

-Last, yarn over a final time.
+- Last, yarn over a final time.

-Chain 2.
+- Chain 2.
 Don’t forget this step or you’ll be decreasing instead!
 The chain 2 will replace the stitches you gathered in your cluster.